OPM Disability Retirement Approval Rate

 The 5-year rule refers to Social Security Disability benefits, not OPM.
 However, under FERS, you generally must have at least 18 months of creditable service to qualify for disability retirement.

-7. Does OPM Pay Back Pay On Disability Retirement?
+7. Does Opm Pay Back On Disability Retirement?

 Yes, OPM does issue back pay for the time between your retirement date and the date your disability claim is approved.
-This comes in the form of a lump sum after approval.
+After approval, you will receive a lump sum payment.

 8. Can OPM Deny Disability Retirement?